Hardangerfjord & Classic Norway in a Nutshell® by Fjord Tours

 • Day 5 » Hardangerfjord

-Disembark at Lofthus, where you’ll check into the historic Hotel Ullensvang right by the waterfront, which offers both indoor and outdoor swimming pools and a restaurant serving traditional Norwegian cuisine.
+Returning to Eidfjord, board the Express Boat to Lofthus, where you’ll check into the historic Hotel Ullensvang right by the waterfront, which offers both indoor and outdoor swimming pools and a restaurant serving traditional Norwegian cuisine.
 Here, you can rent rowing boats on the fjord, follow the nearby hiking trails, visit the delightful nearby Fløy Bakery or simply unwind and enjoy the serenity of this idyllic spot.
 Depending on timings, you may also be able to take a short ferry from Kinsarvik to Utne to check out the Hardanger Folk Museum, where you can stroll among beautifully preserved streets lined by traditional wooden houses.
-Return to the hotel in time for dinner, which is included in your stay.

 Stay: Hotel Ullensvang, Hardanger